rradfar/front-end-interview-questions/behavioral.md

 - YouTube (feel free to name any well-known channels that you follow)
 - Online courses (Udemy, LinkedIn Learning, etc.)
-- Podcasts (name any you listen to)
+- Podcasts (name any that you listen to)
-- Newsletters (name any you are subscribed to)
+- Newsletters (name any that you are subscribed to)
-- Reddit (name any subreddits you follow: r/webdev, etc.)
+- Reddit (name any subreddits that you follow: r/webdev, etc.)
 - Hacker News, etc.
 - Tech influencers on Twitter & LinkedIn